 1.3 The Dorsomedial Hypothalamus

 The hypothalamus is a tiny, yet powerful brain region that exerts immense control over basic life functions and homeostasis such as energy metabolism and expenditure, autonomic activity, and hormone secretion (Saper and Lowell, 2014; Benedini, 2009; Crosby and Bains, 2012).
-It is the regulator of the master, pituitary gland and the autonomic nervous system (Benedini, 2009).
-The hypothalamus integrates multiple signals such as hormonal, metabolic, and neural input both from within the hypothalamus and from other brain regions (Goel et al., 2025; Smith and Azevedo, 2025).
-Hypothalamic lesioning studies resulted in a wide range of eating behaviours, leading to the distinction and study of distinct hypothalamic nuclei (Anand and Brobeck, 1951).
+(Benedini, 2009).
+The hypothalamus integrates multiple signals such as hormonal, metabolic, and neural input both from within the hypothalamus and from other brain regions to regulate pituitary gland hormone release and autonomic nervous system output (Goel et al., 2025; Smith and Azevedo, 2025).
+Early hypothalamic lesioning studies resulted in a wide range of eating behaviours, leading to the distinction and study of distinct hypothalamic nuclei (Anand and Brobeck, 1951).

 The dorsomedial hypothalamus (DMH) is a hypothalamic nucleus located adjacent to the third ventricle, dorsal to the ventromedial hypothalamus (VMH), and caudal to the PVN (Paxinos and Watson, 2009).
 The DMH is involved in energy expenditure, cardiovascular changes in response to stress, thermoregulation, food intake, and body weight regulation (Goel et al., 2025; DiMicco et al., 2002; Tran et al., 2022).
 The DMH contains a heterogenous population of cells that communicate with various brain regions through both glutamate, the major excitatory neurotransmitter, and GABA (gamma-aminobutyric acid), the major inhibitory neurotransmitter (Myers et al., 2014).
-The DMH receives input from many brain regions including the prefrontal cortex, amygdala, lateral septum, and pre-optic area, while it projects to the PVN, rostral raphe pallidus of the medulla oblongata, and the LC (Myers et al., 2014; Tran et al., 2022).
+The DMH receives input from many brain regions including the prefrontal cortex, amygdala, lateral septum, and pre-optic area, while it projects to areas including the PVN, rostral raphe pallidus of the medulla oblongata, and the LC (Myers et al., 2014; Tran et al., 2022).

-The DMH is a region of interest due to its integration of satiety and stress signals (Crosby et al., 2011), and an ideal region to study the link between stress and appetite for its role in the regulation of appetite and body weight (Bellinger and Bernardis, 2002), and the presence of receptors that allow these neurons to respond to stress hormones (Myers et al., 2014).
+The DMH is an ideal region to study the link between stress and appetite for its role in the regulation of appetite and body weight (Bellinger and Bernardis, 2002), and the presence of receptors that allow these neurons to respond to stress hormones (Myers et al., 2014).

 1.3.1 The DMH and Food Intake

 Early DMH studies in sheep showed that stimulation resulted in hyperphagia, indicating the role of the DMH in appetite (Bellinger and Bernardis, 2002).
 Lesioning studies in rats later revealed that destruction of the DMH resulted in hypophagia and hypodipsia while maintaining normal body fat percentage and lean body mass (Bellinger and Bernardis, 2002; Dalton et al., 1981).
-The body weight of adult DMH lesion (DMHL) rats increased at same rate as the controls but never overcame the initial drop after surgery (Dalton et al., 1981).
+The body weight of adult DMH lesion (DMHL) rats increased at the same rate as the controls but never overcame the initial drop after surgery (Dalton et al., 1981).

-On a normal diet, young DMHL rats display hypophagia and loose body weight, and in contrast, DMHL rats with restricted diet show immediate hyperphagia.
+On a normal diet, young DMHL rats display hypophagia and lose body weight, and in contrast, DMHL rats with restricted diet show immediate hyperphagia.
 When given high fat diets, DMHL rats become obese compared to regular diet DMHL rats, but not as obese as control animals (Bellinger and Bernardis, 2002).
 However, on other highly palatable diets, DMHL rats show that can become as obese or even more obese than control animals.

 *Where to put* Weight loss is a marker of stress in rodents but when they have highly palatable food, stress increases the intake of that highly palatable food (Adam and Epel, 2007).